 (For those new to the column, Forward Migration is our term for companies moving from Wintel machines to Macs — or at least adding or increasing the number of Macs they use.
 A Forward Migration Kit is an overview of Mac OS products for a particular occupation, such as photography, optometry, etc.)

-Galen Wright, creative director at Emma, an ad agency in Ashland, OR, depends on his AirPort-equipped PowerBook, for a variety of things, including escaping to the local coffee shop to do a little creative thinking, according to an Apple Hot News
+Galen Wright, creative director at Emma, an ad agency in Ashland, OR, depends on his AirPort-equipped PowerBook, for a variety of things, including escaping to the local coffee shop to do a little creative thinking, according to an Apple Hot News article by Diane Cohn.

 “At Starbucks across the street, I have complete access to our own extranet,” Wright told Apple.
 “I can download TV commercials, rough edits, print ads and storyboards.
 We post those for client approval, so I can be talking on my cell to a client while I’m reviewing work right there in the coffee shop.
 It’s amazing.”